Mintbase/templates/blogchain/README.md

 #### Get blog posts (nfts) from a blog (smart contract)

-Using [mintbase GraphQL Indexer](https://docs.mintbase.xyz/dev/mintbase-graph) we can fetch the nfts from a specific smart contract - to filter by blog post we use 'blogpost' as an extra field as explained in the previous step.
+Using [Mintbase GraphQL Indexer](https://docs.mintbase.xyz/dev/mintbase-graph) we can fetch the nfts from a specific smart contract - to filter by blog post we use 'blogpost' as an extra field as explained in the previous step.

 ```typescript
 export const GET_BLOG_POSTS =